What is ‘citizen journalism’?

 Its editors are former and current mainstream journalists.
 Our CJs (citizen journalists) come from a range of backgrounds and geographical locations.
 Some are professional journalists, others have no previous experience in the industry.

-Often, we publish ongoing coverage of events, such as the 2013 federal election, the Maules Creek Mine blockade, and SPC Sunday.
+Often, we publish ongoing coverage of events, such as federal elections, the Maules Creek Mine blockade, and SPC Sunday.

 Can I be creative in my reporting as a CJ?